levimaaia/emailler/README-emailler.md

 A few design principles that I have tried to apply:

   - *Simplicity* This software runs on the Apple //e enhanced with 128KB of total system memory.
 It is important that it be as simple and small as possible.
 The code is written in C using cc65, which allows more rapid evolution when compared to writing in assembly language, at the expense of larger code which uses more memory.
-  - *Modularity* Where it makes sense to split the functionality into separate modules it makes sense to do so in order to make the best use of available memory.
+  - *Modularity* Where it makes sense to do so, I split the functionality into separate modules in order to make the best use of available memory.
   - *Speed* The software should make the most of the limited hardware of the Apple //e in order to allow speedy browsing of emails without needing much processor or disk activity.
   - *Avoidance of Limits* I tried to avoid the imposition of arbitrary limits to message length or the number of messages in a folder.
   - *Veracity* The software should never modify or discard information.
 Incoming emails are saved to disk verbatim, including all headers.
 The system hides the headers when displaying the emails, but they are available for inspection or further processing.
 The only change that is made to incoming messages is to convert the CR+LF line endings to Apple II CR-only line endings.